Kerr County commissioners to discuss wage adjustments, salary increases for elected county officials

-KERR COUNTY, Texas – The Kerr County Commissioners Court is expected to discuss wages for elected county and precinct officials during a meeting on Tuesday morning.
+KERR COUNTY, Texas – The Kerr County Commissioners Court is expected to discuss tax rates and salary increases for elected county and precinct officials during a meeting on Friday morning.

-The meeting is expected to start at 9 a.m.
-It will be livestreamed in this article.
-Delays are possible; if no livestream is available, check back at a later time.
+The meeting is expected to start at 9 a.m. at the Kerr County Courthouse.

 Recommended Videos